 (USA Document WTDC14/22 Add 19)

-1) To pursue study of issues relating to the implementation of IP networks, services and associated applications, as identified in §2 of the wording of Question 19-2/1 for the 2010-2013 study period.
+2.5 To pursue study of issues relating to facilitating access to IP networks, thereby enabling access to IP services and associated applications, as identified in §2 of the wording of Question 19-2/1 for the 2010-2013 study period.

-2) To study the legal, regulatory and technological aspects of the migration of IPv4 to IPv6, and Internet neutrality.
+2.6 To study the policy and technological aspects of (a) the migration of IPv4 to IPv6, and separately (b) ways to manage access to networks balancing network performance, competition and consumer benefits.

 (ATU Document WTDC14/42 Add 12)

 3 Expected output

-Reports, best practice guidelines and recommendations as appropriate that take into account the issues for study and the following expected outputs:
+Reports, best practice guidelines, case studies and recommendations as appropriate that take into account the issues for study and the following expected outputs:

 Broadband Policy and Regulation

-Policies promoting incentives for broadband deployment through effective competition, inter platform competition, and private-public partnerships;
+Policies promoting incentives for broadband deployment through effective competition, private investment, inter platform competition, and private-public partnerships;

 Best practices to develop technology and service neutral policies;